About

 Cuisine: Australasian, British

-The Best Classic Cream Scones recipe - step by step recipe with tips on how to make perfectly flaky, buttery cream scones.
+The Best Classic Cream Scones recipe with step by step tips on how to make perfectly flaky, buttery cream scones.
 Easy to make and addictively delicious.

 Ingredients:

-• 14.10 oz AP flour chilled - 3 cups spoon and leveled
+• 400 g AP flour chilled – 3 cups spoon and leveled

 • ¼ tsp baking soda